JCAndKSolutions/android-unit-test/README.md

-src/testDebug/java/DebugOnlyTest.java  //for tests that require to be in debug src/testFree/java/FreeOnlyTest.java  //for the free flavor tests src/testFreeBeta/java/FreeBetaVariantOnlyTest.java  // for the FreeBeta flavors of different flavor groups src/testFreeDebug/java/FreeDebugTest.java  //for free flavor tests that requiere to be in debug src/testFreeBetaDebug/java/FreeBetaDebugTest.java  //for the FreeBeta flavors that requiere to be in debug ...
+src/testDebug/java/DebugOnlyTest.java  //for tests that require to be in debug src/testFree/java/FreeOnlyTest.java  //for the free flavor tests src/testFreeBeta/java/FreeBetaVariantOnlyTest.java  // for the FreeBeta flavors of different flavor groups src/testFreeDebug/java/FreeDebugTest.java  //for free flavor tests that require to be in debug src/testFreeBetaDebug/java/FreeBetaDebugTest.java  //for the FreeBeta flavors that require to be in debug ...
 ```